-gajar halwa or carrot halwa - one of the most popular halwa recipes of india. gajar halwa is made in almost all festive occasions like diwali, holi, janmashtami and so on.
+gajar halwa or carrot halwa recipe - one of the most popular halwa recipes of india. gajar halwa is made in almost all festive occasions like diwali, holi, janmashtami and so on.

-gajar halwa is a classic indian dessert that goes for any celebrative occasion or season. its an evergreen indian dessert made all over india.
+carrot halwa is a classic indian dessert that goes for any celebrative occasion or season. its an evergreen indian dessert made all over india.

 gajar halwa and beetroot halwa holds special memories for me. these two sweets were mom’s favorites sweets and no matter how tired she was or the lack of time she had, she would make sure to make these two sweets always…. both together for festive and special occasions.